offscale/liboffkv/README.md

 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Build Status](https://travis-ci.org/offscale/liboffkv.svg?branch=master)](https://travis-ci.org/offscale/liboffkv)

-#### The library is designed to provide uniform interface for three distributed KV storages: etcd, ZooKeeper and Consul.
+#### The library is designed to provide a uniform interface for three distributed KV storages: etcd, ZooKeeper and Consul.

 The services have similar but different data models, so we outlined the common features.
 In our implementation, keys form a zk-like hierarchy.
 All the operations supported are listed below.